History of the European Communities (1973–1993): Parliament

 The Treaties of Rome had stated that the European Parliament must be directly elected, however this required the Council to agree on a common voting system first.
-The Council procrastinated on the issue and the Parliament remained appointed, French President Charles de Gaulle was particularly active in blocking the development of the Parliament, preventing it from acquiring budgetary powers until his departure fron office.
+The Council procrastinated on the issue and the Parliament remained appointed, French President Charles de Gaulle was particularly active in blocking the development of the Parliament, preventing it from acquiring budgetary powers until his departure from office.

 Parliament pressured for agreement and on 20 September 1976 the Council agreed part of the necessary instruments for election, deferring details on electoral systems which remain varied to this day.
 During the tenure of President Jenkins, in June 1979, the elections were held in all the then-members.
 410 MEPs were elected and at their first meeting they elected a new President of the European Parliament; Simone Veil, a French liberal who was the first woman to be elected to the post.

 The new Parliament, galvanised by direct election and new powers, started working full-time and became more active than the previous assemblies.
 The elections also helped cement the political groups and, despite attempts by the larger groups to consolidate their position, smaller parties began to co-operate and form alliances.
 In the subsequent elections (1984 and 1989) the electorate expanded to include new member states and the left wing parties saw increasing electoral gains.
 However, turnout began to drop from 63% in 1979 to 58% in 1989.